 04/28/2019

 Math 390.4

+Term Paper

 A Study in Creditworthiness With Credit Scores

-What is data science?
-Defining this term, vaguely, it is the scientific study of data.
-There are different subfields of data science, such as: supervised learning, neural nets, unsupervised learning, deep learning etc. Reality is reporting the facts of what has happned, what is happening, and most importantly what will happen.
+What is prediction? .
+There are different subfields of prediction , such as: supervised learning, , unsupervised learning, deep learning etc. Reality is reporting the facts of what has happned, what is happening, and most importantly what will happen.
 The main purpose of data scientists is to model reality or approximate it with as little error as possible.
 A model is a systematic description of a phenomenon that shares valid and important characteristics with the phenomena.
-The two reasons for modeling are: explaining understanding how the phenomena works, and predicting what will happen in the future given certain conditions.
+The two reasons for modeling are: explaining understanding how the phenomena works and predicting what will happen in the future given certain conditions.

-The model that will be built in this paper will be a mathematical model.
+The famous statistician George Box once quoted “all models are wrong, but some are useful”.The model that will be built in this paper will be a mathematical model.
 A model that will take numerical values in its variables as inputs and give us a numerical output as a result.
-This numerical output will be quantified for making decisions.
-The famous statistician George Box once quoted “all models are wrong, but some are useful.”
+This numerical output will be quantified for making decisions. .”
 This mathematical model will be made from credit reports generated by credit bureaus such as Experian, Transunion, and Equifax.
 This model will be perhaps useful for understanding the consumer credit market.
 Also using these credit reports we will generate a model and use it to predict if a person will be able to meet their debt obligation or default.
 This model is not an original idea because such a model already exists, and it has been developed by the Fair Isaac Corp, called a FICO score.
 This score is used by almost 90% of credit lenders in the United States and is now recognized worldwide and being implemented by other countries as consumer credit markets are increasing around the world.
 The actual model itself is not publicly available but certain content about how it works is.
 Model building accepts this assumption of stationarity that given behavior of the past will continue in the future unless it changes completely.

 Credit bureaus, as aforementioned, generate financial reports about an individual’s credit information by acquiring information from creditors, debtors, public records, debt collection agencies etc. They work with different types of creditors such as banks, mortgage lenders, credit card companies.
 These bureaus do not make the decision if one should have credit extended to them, they simply generate reports and assign a credit score or give to their clients what is called a credit report.
 Prior to credit scores the model of lending institutions were human underwriters who reviewed each application and made decisions on their expert opinions.
 This was extremely time consuming and the error rates were high.